 16. Pink Chicory (Treviso Pecoce variety)

-radicchio treviso precoce on top of the other from above
+Radicchio treviso precoce on top of the other from above.

 Fun fact(s): First of all, I have included 3 pink radicchio varieties in this list.
 The Treviso Precoce variety is a type of chicory that features elongated, pink-tinged leaves with white veins.